kashiish/EleNa-CS520/readme.md

 # How to Run
 ## Backend
 To use EleNa on your system, run `pip3 install -r requirements.txt` in the root directory of EleNa.
-This will get you all the needed Python dependencies for you have the project run locally.
+This will get you all the needed Python dependencies for you to run the project locally.

 Then, simply run `python3 src/app.py` in the root directory.
-Now, you will be prompted to enter details of yours desired travel, such as start and end location, preferred routing algorithm, mode of transporation, etc.
+Now, you will be prompted to enter details of yours desired travel, such as start and end addresses, preferred routing algorithm, mode of transporation, etc.

 Note: The current version of EleNa uses Boulder, Colorado's map so only addresses in Boulder will work.
 We are using a cached version of the Boulder map that was downloaded on 11/8/2021.
 If you would like to download an updated copy of the map or use the map of a different city please run: